 Dilapidation costs can have financial implications for commercial tenants, so it is important that they understand these implications fully before signing a commercial lease with a landlord.
 Tenants should be fully aware that they may find themselves liable for dilapidation costs for pre-existing damages or conditions if they are not identified and recorded within the commercial lease and these are brought up at the end of their lease.

-Quite often, rather than seeking damages whilst the lease is ongoing, a landlord will instead choose to forfeit the lease, especially if they want the property back.
-For a landlord to be able to forfeit the lease when there has been a breach of a repairing covenant, the landlord must express right of re-entry for the breach and must follow a notice procedure.
+Quite often, rather than seeking damages while the lease is ongoing, a landlord will instead choose to forfeit the lease, especially if they want the property back.
+For a landlord to be able to forfeit the lease when there has been a breach of a repairing covenant, the landlord must express a right of re-entry for the breach and must follow a notice procedure.

 Dilapidation Costs At The End Of The Lease

 However, the court will often look into what the actual difference in property value is should these issues arise at the end of a commercial lease.
-The landlord may be able to carry and recover a loss of rent for the necessary period needed to carry out repair works and the landlord will likely need to show evidence that there has been a loss of rent due to being unable to re-rent the commercial property.
+The landlord may be able to carry and recover a loss of rent for the necessary period needed to carry out repair work, and the landlord will likely need to show evidence that there has been a loss of rent due to being unable to re-rent the commercial property.

 There are a number of options available for both tenants and landlords when it comes to resolving dilapidation costs and claims.
 Contact us today for assistance.